-Fan Motors
+Fan motors

-Historically ceiling fans have utilized AC induction motors because these motors are durable, easy-toconstruct, and relatively inexpensive to manufacture.
-Permanent split-capacitor motors are prevalent in ceiling fans manufactured in India, and shaded-pole motors are prevalent in ceiling fans manufactured in the U.S. and Europe [20].
+Historically, ceiling fans have utilized AC induction motors because these motors are durable, easy to construct, and relatively inexpensive to manufacture.
 However, these AC induction fan motors are relatively inefficient because of the slip3 associated with single-phase induction motors.
-Brushless DC (BLDC) motors have become increasingly common in appliances in recent decades due to developments in electronic commutation and the availability of inexpensive and high-performing magnetic materials [21].
+Brushless DC (BLDC) motors have become increasingly common in appliances in recent decades due to developments in electronic commutation and the availability of inexpensive and high-performing magnetic materials (Desroches and Garbesi 2011).
 Such motors are more efficient than brushed DC motors because they do not have the friction loss associated with mechanical commutation.
-Induction motors are inefficient because their rotors do not rotate synchronously with the magnetic field that induces rotor motion which results in slip.
-BLDC motors alleviate these issues because the rotor moves synchronously with the rotating AC magnetic field produced by electronic commutation.
-For instance, a 75 W BLDC motor has been estimated to have an efficiency of up to about 90% whereas the average new 75-W AC induction motor has an efficiency of around 75% [21].
-Table 2 shows these efficiencies along with those of other 75-W motors.
+Induction motors are